Editing an entry

 What's in the menu:

 The block commands ("Turn into") convert the current line into that block type.
 The format commands wrap any text you have selected — or, with no selection, set the format active for the next thing you type.
-The body stays markdown under the hood, so anything you create here saves and reloads cleanly.
+Everything you create here saves and reloads cleanly.

 Drag and Turn into